agnlt64/c-everyday/README.md

 # C everyday

 Programming in C every day on [Youtube](https://www.youtube.com/@agnlt) every day of my life until I get a girlfriend.

+# Actually, it's over
+For several reasons, I can't keep on doing this everyday.
+So I'm stopping this now, before I get completely borded out of it.
+It was fun while it lasted!
+But now it's time to focus on something else.
+I won't make this repo an archive, because maybe one day I'll get back to it.

 # Build
 Each algorithm has its own folder.
 When you build the code, an executable will be created in each algorithm folder.
 To build everything at once, just run